 “That’s a first.”

-“If he doesn’t take this seriously, he’s going to lose his business and then we’ll all be working for her.”
+“If he doesn’t take this seriously, we’ll all be working for her.”
 They both glanced at Ronnie to make sure she’d heard and when they went, they left her a nice tip.

-Ronnie carries the stack of clothes to his room.
-He’s out for his morning jog but she knocks softly before she enters anyway and pauses to let her eyes adjust to the curtained darkness.
-His room is surprisingly untidy: the bed unmade, desk loaded with listing stacks of papers, various pieces of clothing on the floor wherever they landed.
-The air is thick and musty.
+Ronnie carries the stack of folded clothing to his room.
+He’s out for his morning jog but she knocks softly before she enters and pauses to let her eyes adjust to the curtained darkness.
+His room is untidy: the bed unmade, desk loaded with listing stacks of papers, various pieces of clothing crumpled on the floor.
+The air is thick and close.
 When he entertains a client, he never brings her home.

 “No,” Ronnie would tell her.
 “No, mama.”

-In the end, her father did what he could.
-He lives in a real house.
 Usually when she hears him come in, Ronnie retreats to her room to give him plenty of space but this time, she meets him in the hall.
-His shirt has a perfect v neck of sweat.
-When he’s wearing shorts and a t shirt it’s easy to see the cute boy he used to be, the one now disguised in the graying temples and heavier muscles of a handsome man.
+His t shirt has a perfect v neck of sweat.
+It’s easy to see the boy he used to be, the boy now sporting the gray temples and heavier muscles of a handsome man.

-He’s startled to find Ronnie in the foyer.
-She says, “Just wanted to say hi and tell you I brought home some sandwiches from the diner.
-They’re in the fridge.”
+When he finds Ronnie in the foyer he jumps a little, surprised to find someone there.
+“Just wanted to say hi and tell you I brought home some sandwiches from the diner.
+They’re in the fridge,” she says.

-She puts the sandwiches on plates, pours two glasses of milk, and they sit down at the kitchen table.
-They rarely eat together and Ronnie can’t relax, hopping up for paper towels, fetching salt and pepper, filling the silence with chatter.
+In the kitchen she puts the sandwiches on plates, pours two glasses of milk, and they sit down at the kitchen table.
+Ronnie hops up for paper towels and fetches salt and pepper, filling the room with chatter while he chews.
 Finally she settles down and asks, “So, what’s new?
 I haven’t seen you in awhile.”

 “Oh, business is fine, fine.”
-He smiles his reflexive smile.
+He smiles reflexively.
 “Couldn’t be better.
-If I was any better, you’d have to call me a gangster.”
+If I was doing any better, you’d have to call me sir.”

-Ronnie takes a gulp of milk.
+Ronnie laughs and takes a gulp of milk.
 “I hear you have a big new client from the city.”

 “Yep.
 Camilla Clark.”
 He scowls.
 “Why, who’s been talking?”

-“Some of your agents were in last night.”
+“Some of the agents were in last night.”